k0sproject/k0s/docs/runtime.md

 As of 1.27.1, k0s allows dynamic configuration of containerd CRI runtimes.
-This works by k0s creating a special directory in `/etc/k0s/containerd.d/` where users can place partial containerd configuration files.
+This works by k0s creating a special directory in `/etc/k0s/containerd.d/` where users can place partial containerd configuration TOML files (i.e. files with a `.toml` extension).

 K0s will automatically pick up these files and add them as containerd configuration `imports`.
 If a partial configuration file contains a CRI plugin